From low-VOC paint to the best house plants for better air, bringing sustainability home is easier than you think.

 An open layout can help.
 Some of the most luxurious homes in the world feature open-plan layouts where you can entertain and enjoy family time.
 Not only do open-plan areas offer a luxury look, but they are also highly practical and can add value to your home.

-In fact, according to a recent study, creating an open-plan living area can boost a property’s value by as much as 15 percent — making it a no-brainer when it comes to renovating.
-If possible, incorporate open-plan areas into your home’s design – whether that’s a large open living and dining area or a sprawling kitchen with a snug TV.
+According to a 2021 study, creating an open-plan living area can boost a property’s value by as much as 15 percent — making it a no-brainer when it comes to renovating.
+If possible, incorporate open-plan areas into your home’s design — whether that’s a large open living and dining area or a sprawling kitchen with a snug TV.

 Related on Ethos: